There may be a million reasons why you might have old ash stains on your carpet.

 The first method you can try to get an old ash stain out of the carpet includes baking soda and a bit of dry cleaning solvent, which is available at your local home improvement or hardware store.

-For this carpet cleaning method, you’ll need baking soda, dry cleaning solvent, a vacuum cleaner, and a soft cloth.
+You’ll need baking soda, dry cleaning solvent, a vacuum cleaner, and a soft cloth for this carpet cleaning method.

 - Sprinkle baking soda: Start by sprinkling a generous amount of baking soda directly onto the ash stain.
-Leave it for about an hour to help remove any remaining debris stuck in the fibers of the carpet.
+Leave it for about an hour to help remove any remaining debris stuck in the carpet fibers.

 - Vacuum thoroughly: Use a vacuum cleaner to clean up the baking soda.
-While it might be hard to see, any remaining ash left in the carpet fibers should come up at the same time.
+While it might be hard to see, any remaining ash left in the carpet fibers should come up simultaneously.
 At this point, the stain should be a little less noticeable.

 - Add dry cleaning solvent: Next, pour a bit of dry cleaning solvent onto a soft rag.
-Dab the cloth onto the stain to help lift any of the super-deep ash debris.
+Dab the cloth onto the stain to help lift any super-deep ash debris.

 - Repeat until the stain is gone: Repeat steps two and three until the stain is gone.
 It may take a bit of vacuuming and more solvent, but with a little patience, it should disappear completely.